Bernstein slashes price target on Newmont Corporation [NEM] – find out why.

-Newmont Corporation [NYSE: NEM] surged by $1.41 during the normal trading session on Tuesday and reaching a high of $65.73 during the day while it closed the day at $65.17.
+Newmont Corporation [NYSE: NEM] plunged by -$0.35 during the normal trading session on Monday and reaching a high of $64.40 during the day while it closed the day at $63.83.
 The company report on June 2, 2022 that Newmont Completes Acquisition of Properties to Support Land Use Planning in Tahltan Territory.

 3 Tiny Stocks Primed to Explode